Germey/LaravelGeetest/README.md

 You can define alert text by altering `server_fail_alert` in `config/geetest.php`

-Also you can use Request to achieve validation.
+Also you can use Request to achieve validation:

 ```php
 <?php namespace App\Http\Requests;